| Group | 4 | Melting point | 1670 oC, 3038 oF, 1943.15 K |

 Biological role

-Titanium has no known biological role, and is non-toxic.
-It can have a stimulatory effect, and is a suspected carcinogen.
+Titanium has no known biological role.
+It is non-toxic.
+Fine titanium dioxide dust is a suspected carcinogen.

 Natural abundance